-An unfriendly name, but this critter is a friend to gardeners.
+Despite its unfriendly name, this critter is a friend to gardeners most of the time.

 One of the gardener's friends — most of the time — is the assassin bug.
 With its long beak it pierces the body of a soft-bodied insect and injects a toxic juice that liquifies the insect's insides; the assassin bug then uses its beak to suck out the insect's fluids.
 When not in use, the segmented beak is tucked into a groove under the insect's chest.